Don Galloway: Ironside (1967–1975)

 On March 28, 1967, Galloway starred with Raymond Burr in the TV movie Ironside.
-The film detailed the shooting of San Francisco Chief of Detectives Robert Ironside (played by Burr), who was left paralyzed and confined to a wheelchair.
+The film detailed the shooting of San Francisco Chief of Detectives Robert Ironside (played by Burr), who was left paralyzed and who used a wheelchair.
 The film spawned a successful series of the same name, beginning in September of that year.
 As Det.
 Sgt Ed Brown, Galloway remained on Ironside with Burr and Don Mitchell for its eight-season run, appearing in 198 of the 199 episodes.

 Later career

 Following the cancellation of Ironside in 1975, Galloway was reunited with Barbara Anderson, his former co-star from the show, in the TV movie You Lie So Deep, My Love.
 He then continued to guest-star on numerous TV series, with appearances in Police Woman, Medical Center and Charlie's Angels.

 In 1979, Galloway played Timmons in the short-lived NBC comedy Hizzonner.
 The same year, he hosted a syndicated game show titled The Guinness Game.
 Galloway also made a few appearances on the popular game show Match Game.

-In one of his few big-screen appearances, Galloway played the husband of the character played by Jobeth Williams in the film The Big Chill in 1983.
+In one of his few big-screen appearances, Galloway portrayed Richard, the husband of Karen, the character played by JoBeth Williams, in Lawrence Kasdan's 1983 film The Big Chill.
 He joined the cast of the soap opera General Hospital in 1985, playing Buzz Stryker until 1987.

 In 1988, Galloway appeared in the Perry Mason TV movie The Case of the Avenging Ace, reuniting with Raymond Burr for the first time in 13 years.
 Galloway and Burr had a long association with one another; aside from Ironside and a subsequent Perry Mason movie in 1990, the two actors starred in the 1973 TV movie Portrait: A Man Whose Name Was John.
 In 1993, Galloway and Burr appeared together on screen for the final time, reprising their Ironside roles with fellow co-stars Don Mitchell, Barbara Anderson and Elizabeth Baur in the TV reunion movie The Return of Ironside.